endo-do/PortfolioAnalyzer/README.md

 - Flask (Python) for the backend logic and API handling
 - MySQL for structured data storage and retrieval
-- HTML/CSS and minimal JavaScript for a simple, functional frontend
+- HTML/CSS with Bootstrap and minimal JavaScript for a simple, clean, and functional frontend design

 ### APIs Used